jelly-beam/beam-templates/README.md

-# beam-templates
+# Beam Templates

-Templates for BEAM languages
+Templates for BEAM languages that aim to serve as templates, examples, and reference.